-We invite you to explore these valuable national and state resources advocating for children’s rights, providing legal services, and serving children in the child welfare system and young people who have aged out of foster care.
+We invite you to explore these valuable national and state organizations which advocate for children’s rights, provide legal services, and serve children in the child-welfare system as well as young people who have aged out of foster care.

 Massachusetts Law Reform Institute (MLRI) provides statewide advocacy and leadership in advancing laws, policies, and practices that secure economic, racial, and social justice for low-income people and communities.